About Library Scanning Services

 The U.Va.
 Library offers scanning services for instruction and for self-service scanning.

 Also see information on services for digitization of special collections, video clips and other formats.

 Scanning Documents for Instruction (Faculty and Instructors Only)

-The University Library provides users with machines for self-service scanning in the Alderman, Clemons, Charles L. Brown Science and Engineering Library, Fine Arts, Physics, Chemistry and Music libraries.
+- The University Library provides users with machines for self-service scanning in the Alderman, Clemons, Charles L. Brown Science and Engineering Library, Fine Arts, Physics, Chemistry and Music libraries.

-The Digital Media Lab provides self-service access to scanners that can digitize various non-print media formats such as video tape, 8 mm and 16 mm film, small and medium format film negatives, slides, and audio.
+- The Digital Media Lab on the 3rd floor of Clemons Library provides self-service access to scanners that can digitize various non-print media formats such as video tape, 8 mm and 16 mm film, small and medium format film negatives, slides, and audio.

-The Music Library provides access to equipment for scanning documents up to 11 x 17 inches, as well as microfilm and microfiche.
+- The Music Library provides access to equipment for scanning documents up to 11 x 17 inches, as well as microfilm and microfiche.